Blue Lake Rancheria Tribe Undertakes Innovative Action to Reduce the Causes of Climate Change

 Local and national leadership in reversing climate change

-The Tribe began its strategic climate action planning in 2008 and has become a regional leader in greenhouse gas reductions and community resiliency measures.
-To date, the Tribe has reduced energy consumption from 2008 levels by 35 percent and has committed to reduce greenhouse gas emissions 40 percent by 2018, utilizing a range of approaches—including aggressive energy efficiency upgrades, developing on-site renewable energy (biomass, solar, fuel cells, grid battery storage), and switching to green fuels (electricity and biodiesel).
+The Tribe began its strategic climate action planning in 2008 and has become a leader in greenhouse gas (GHG) reductions and community resiliency measures.
+To date, the Tribe has reduced energy consumption by 40 percent from their 2014 baseline, and has committed to further reduce greenhouse gas emissions, reaching zero by 2030.
+Utilizing a range of approaches—including continual energy-efficiency upgrades, on-site renewable energy and microgrids, and transitioning to green transportation—the Tribe is simultaneously reducing costs and shrinking its carbon footprint.

-In addition, solar energy arrays were installed on tribal housing with assistance from the California Single-family Affordable Solar Homes (SASH) program, which aims to provide low-cost, clean energy sources for low-income families by replacing ~75 percent of their electric need with solar.
-The projects were managed by GRID Alternatives, the SASH program manager.
-“The program has volunteer and training components to foster interest in solar industry jobs,” Ganion said.
-“Volunteers are trained in solar installation in real time, with a real project.
-For people who are interested in the solar industry as a potential job or career, it’s a no-pressure introduction to how it all works.”
+At the residential scale, the Tribe has installed solar energy arrays on tribal housing with assistance from the California Single-family Affordable Solar Homes (SASH) program, which provides clean energy sources for low-income families by replacing ~75 percent of the electric need with solar.
+Project construction was managed by GRID Alternatives, the SASH program manager.
+“The GRID model has volunteer and workforce training components to foster interest in solar industry jobs,” Ganion said.
+“Volunteers are trained in solar installation in real time, with hands-on projects.
+For those interested in a solar job or career, it’s a no-pressure introduction.”

 Illustrative Blue Lake Rancheria climate actions

-- Community-scale renewable energy—biomass, solar, battery storage, microgrid
+- Community-scale renewable energy—solar PV, battery storage, microgrids

 - Community-wide recycling program